MMalthane/wordladder/README.md

-# word Ladder using 2 words only characters and no numbers and special characters
+# Generate word Ladder using 2 words only characters and no numbers and special characters
-# npm install to get node module.
-# npm start to run the project
-# currently in time span of 2 hours test restrictions created a mock data file which shows the output.
+  npm install to get node module. npm start to run the project currently in time span of 2 hours test restrictions created a mock data file which shows the output.
 All other frotnend festures tried to add as much possible.

 # Getting Started with Create React App